 “Be my guest?
 What a great expression.”
 He said while taking the bowl and putting a spoon into it.

-Chaz watch the delighted expression on the Guardian’s face as he let the ice-cream melt in his mouth.
+Chaz watched the delighted expression on the Guardian’s face, as he let the ice-cream melt in his mouth.

 “Oh, this is incredible.
 What is it?”
 The Guardian said.